 The form validation now properly requires the Overall/Administer permission.

-On Windows, any file accessible to the Jenkins master process could be downloaded.
-On other operating systems, any file within the Jenkins home directory accessible to the Jenkins master process could be downloaded.
+On Windows, any file accessible to the Jenkins controller process could be downloaded.
+On other operating systems, any file within the Jenkins home directory accessible to the Jenkins controller process could be downloaded.

 Jenkins now prevents specifying paths containing